demassimo/rust-control-panel/docs/tutorials.md

 4. (Optional) If you use the Discord bot worker, also invite the bot to your guild and configure the ticket panel role settings in the backend `.env`.

 ### Steam OpenID
 1. No API key is required for sign-in, but you must declare the callback URLs.
-Swap `panel.yourdomain.com` for the address where you actually reach the panel:
+Swap `panel.yourdomain.com` for the address where you actually reach the panel so Steam returns users to your real host instead of the placeholder:
    ```
    STEAM_OPENID_RETURN_URL=https://panel.yourdomain.com/api/auth/steam/callback
    STEAM_OPENID_REALM=https://panel.yourdomain.com